Benjamin Brooks (politician): Personal life

 Brooks married his wife, Irene Theresa, on August 10, 1974.
 Together, they have three adult children.
-He is a member of the St. Gabriel Roman Catholic Church in Windsor Mill, Maryland.
+He is a member of St. Gabriel Catholic Church in Windsor Mill, Maryland.

 Awards and honors

 In December 2024, during a visit to his hometown of Sumter, South Carolina, Brooks was issued a medallion by city officials and December 15, 2024, was declared Senator Benjamin T. Brooks Sr. Day.